Resume Tips

 Key Takeaways:

-- Begin your resume by making an objective and clear statement.
+• Start your resume with an unambiguous objective statement.

-- Emphasize transferable skills.
+• Emphasize transferable skills.

 Additional Information